 - Visitors Centres – Each of the main towns along the Convict Trail have visitor information centres for the benefit of travellers.
 If you aren’t sure what sights to see on the trail (this list is just an overview) drop into their offices and have a chat about which locations are more applicable to your interests.

 - Nearby Attractions – If you’re planning on undertaking the Convict Trail over a couple of days, you’ll likely have some time to spare to explore other attractions in Hobart and the surrounding area.
 These including the Cascade Brewery, Royal Tasmanian Botanical Gardens, Salamanca Market, Mount Wellington and the Museum of Old and New Art (MONA).

 Join a small group and follow an expert guide to see the highlights of Tasmania Convict Trail.
 You’ll witness the historic Port Arthur, enjoy a leisurely inclusive cruise, before heading to Richmond where you’ll see the Devil’s Arch, blowhole and Tasman Arch.

-- Car: Self-drive is the best way to see the Convict Trail for those with the ability to hire or drive their own car.
+- Car: Self-drive is the best way to see the Convict Trail.
 The most basic version of the trail is 205 kilometres long, with the Hobart to Richmond section taking 25 minutes (27 kilometres), the Richmond to Port Arthur section taking one hour and 10 minutes (83 kilometres), and the Port Arthur to Hobart section taking one hour and 20 minutes (95 kilometres).

 - Tour: If you don’t have a car, taking a tour is the only way to see some of the most popular and interesting sights along the Convict Trail, particularly the Port Arthur penal colony.
 There are a number of tours available including a Port Arthur Tour from Hobart.